liangchunyaobing/GenAI_density_urbanization/README.md

 - Training progress and model weights are saved under the ./models/ directory.

 ## 4. Validating Results
-Specify the epochs you want to test on:
+Specify the epochs you want to test on in results_view_density.py:
 ```bash
 train_No = 'density'
 ckpt_directory = f'./ckpts_s/checkpoints_{train_No}'